 Food Expenditure Series

 Food expenditures are allocated annually between four types of products from various outlets and three types of purchasers and users.
-In addition to the annual estimates, sales of food at home (FAH) and food away from home (FAFH) are available on a monthly basis.
-The monthly estimates are bench-marked to the annual estimates with each annual revision.
+In addition to the annual estimates, sales of food at home (FAH) and food away from home (FAFH) are available on a monthly basis—bench-marked to the annual estimates, with each annual revision.

 Note that the source data and methods were comprehensively revised in 2018, resulting in a break from previously published food expenditures data from 1997 forward.
-See the Technical Bulletin by Abigail M. Okrent, Howard Elitzak, Tim Park, and Sarah Rehkamp for more detail:Measuring the Value of the U.S. Food System: Revisions to the Food Expenditure Series
+For more information, see the Technical Bulletin by Abigail M. Okrent, Howard Elitzak, Tim Park, and Sarah Rehkamp:Measuring the Value of the U.S. Food System: Revisions to the Food Expenditure Series